ChrisEstanol/ce-blog/_posts/blog/2015-02-03-blogging-with-jekyll-part-1.md

 ---

 Let's start this blog with a bit of inside on how to get started with Jekyll and host it for free with github pages.
 Jekyll seems like the perfect alternative to a heavier blog engine like wordpress.
 If you just want to write and maintain your blog in a minimal style worpdress can be overwhelming.
-It took me a while to figure out jekyll and I actually had to use [Cloudflare](https://cloudflare.com/) to get over a 302 error.

 ## Jekyll